Slord6/HarsherFarming/readme.md

 - Fishing Rods:
     - Only work in Ocean & River biomes
     - 50/50 chance as to whether a caught fish actually causes an uncooked fish to spawn
-- Cows/Pigs/Rabbits
+- Cows/Pigs/Rabbits/Sheep/Chicken
-    - Reduced rates of Steak/Pork/Rabbit
+    - 0.2x chance to get 1 meat per animal

+## Other blocks

+- Grass and tall grass have decreased drop rates for wheat seeds